-If you did not pay taxes on your foreign income, such as language assistants who do not make enough to be taxed in France or students who received a tax-free scholarship to study in another country, you may be able to use the Foreign Earned Income Exclusion (Form 2555).
-However, in order to claim this exclusion, you must be in the foreign country for at least 330 days of a twelve month period.
-This means that most assistants do not qualify, unless you were able to renew your position and did not return to the US for more than 35 days the entire year.
+If you did not pay taxes on your foreign income, such as English teaching assistants who do not make enough to be taxed in France or Spain or students who received a tax-free scholarship to study in another country, you may be able to use the Foreign Earned Income Exclusion (Form 2555) if you made less than $101,300 in 2016.
+(Teaching assistants, stop laughing/crying!)
+However, in order to claim this exclusion, you must be outside of the United States for at least 330 days of a twelve month period that includes part of 2016.
+This means that most assistants do not qualify, unless they managed to remain outside of the US for more than 35 days over a 365 day period.

 If you are able to claim the Foreign Earned Income Exclusion, Form 2555 is quite simple to fill out.
 This form doesn’t explicitly tell you to put your foreign income on line 7 of Form 1040 though, so just add it to other wages, salaries, etc. if you need to.
 You will then subtract it out on line 21 where you put the same amount in parentheses and write Form 2555 on the line to the left.
 When claiming the exclusion, your foreign income does NOT increase your adjusted gross income, but it WILL increase the amount of tax you need to report on line 44 of Form 1040 (if your taxable income is more than 0).
-Your taxable income is often your adjusted gross income minus $10,000 ($6,100 for the standard deduction on line 40 and $3,900 for the exemption on line 42) if you are single with no dependents.
+Your taxable income is often your adjusted gross income minus $10,300 ($6,300 for the standard deduction on line 40 and $4,000 for the exemption on line 42) if you are single with no dependents.

 If you read the instructions for Form 1040, the very last paragraph for line 44 states: “If you claimed the foreign earned income exclusion, housing exclusion, or housing deduction on Form 2555 or 2555-EZ, you must figure your tax using the Foreign Earned Income Tax Worksheet.”
 The worksheet is on the next page and it basically instructs you to figure out the tax rate of your taxable income (line 43 on Form 1040) PLUS your foreign income (from Form 2555) and then subtract out the tax rate for your foreign income alone.
 Essentially this pushes your taxable income into a higher tax bracket as it will be higher than if you just look up the tax rate for your taxable income alone.
 If you also have qualified dividends, then you must use the Qualified Dividends and Capital Gain Tax Worksheet in order to figure out the correct number to put on line 4 of the Foreign Income Tax Worksheet.
 So simple, right?